malith99/Downloader_to_Gdrive/README.md

 # Downloader_to_Gdrive
-you can use this to download any large file to your drive
+you can use this to download any large file to your google drive directly